Azure-Samples/azure-spring-boot-samples/active-directory/spring-cloud-azure-starter-active-directory/aad-web-application/README.md

 # OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java

 ## Key concepts
-This sample illustrates how to use `azure-spring-boot-starter-active-directory` package to work with OAuth 2.0 and OpenID Connect protocols on Auzre.
+This sample illustrates how to use `spring-cloud-azure-starter-active-directory` package to work with OAuth 2.0 and OpenID Connect protocols on Auzre.
 This sample will use Microsoft Graph API to retrieve user information.

 ## Getting started